makinacorpus/drupal-sf-d8/README.md

 **This is very experimental, whatever you try to do, it will explode.
 You've been warned.**

+For something that actually works, please use https://github.com/makinacorpus/drupal-sf-int instead.

 Replaces the DrupalKernel with a Symfony kernel (almost) transparently.

 # Getting started